mindreframer/sheriff/Readme.md

 ### Plugins
 Plugins can be stored and assigned to deputies/servers to run every x minutes/hours/days.
-These plugins are compatible to Scout, so you can use these [predefined](https://github.com/highgroove/scout-plugins) once or build your own.
+These plugins are compatible to Scout, so you can use these [50+ existing plugins](https://github.com/highgroove/scout-plugins) or build your own.

     class Redis < Scout::Plugin
       def build_report